adityasissodiya/d7024e/README.md

 Why a simulator?
 Because 1000+ UDP sockets on localhost is brittle; simulator is fast/deterministic and keeps production code untouched.
 We still exercise **K-closest replication** and **FIND_VALUE** under drop.

-Short answer: you already have packet drop in the **M4 simulator**.
+We have packet drop in the **M4 simulator**.
 It’s implemented in the test harness (not in the real UDP stack), and it’s applied in three places:

 * during **STORE** replication (put path),
 * on **FIND_VALUE** request delivery (get path),